JuliaLang/julia/doc/src/manual/documentation.md

 f
 ```

-Adds docstring `"..."` to function `f`.
+Adds docstring `"..."` to the `Function` `f`.
 The first version is the preferred syntax, however both
 are equivalent.

 ```julia